tshepang/blog/content/computing/developer of note: Vinay Sajip.rst

 impressive that he continuously blogs about various ways to use the module, and maintains `a bunch of nuggets on advanced usage`_.

-One early event that brought attention to the guy, and perhaps the first time I noticed him, is the time when he rebutted some apparently inaccurate claims against the module, at which he responded in a `highly-detailed post`_, the sort that lent credence to the module.
+One early event, which is likely the first time I noticed him, is the time when he rebutted some apparently inaccurate claims against the module, at which he responded in a `highly-detailed post`_, the sort that lent credence to the module.
 This